grafolean/grafolean-snmp-bot/README.md

 ## Building locally

-If you wish to build the Docker image locally (for debugging or for development purposes), you can specify a custom docker-compose YAML file:
+If you wish to build the Docker image locally (for debugging or for development purposes), you can use a custom docker-compose YAML file:
 ```
 docker-compose -f docker-compose.dev.yml build
 ```

-In this case `.env.example` can be copied to `.env` and all settings can be altered there, which helps us avoid commiting settings to the repository.
+In this case `.env.example` can be copied to `.env` and all settings can be altered there.

 # Development

 ## Contributing

-To contribute to this repository, CLA needs to be signed.
+CLA needs to be signed to contribute to this repository.
 Please open an issue about the problem you are facing before submitting a pull request.

 ## Issues